• Home

 Lebkuchen

-German Gingerbread, called Lebkuchen, is a whole different experience from American gingerbread.
-For one thing, it doesn’t contain ginger.
-Big rounds of sugary goodness are decorated with nuts and candied fruit.
-They also use rum in the glaze although you can also use a liquor called Arrack, which is from the Middle East and Sri Lanka.
+German Gingerbread, called Lebkuchen doesn’t contain ginger.
+Instead, the rounds of sugary goodness are decorated with nuts and candied fruit.
+They often use rum in the glaze although you can substitute a liquor called Arak, the National liqueur of Lebanon.

 Lebkuchen originated in the towns of Franconia, Nürnberg, and Ulm in Germany during the 13th century and was invented by Monks.
 The emperor at the time, Friedrich III, invited almost four thousand children to a special event and presented Lebkuchen to them decorated with his portrait.
-Some German Gingerbread is sweet and some are spiced with aniseed, coriander, cloves, cardamom, or ginger.
+Some German Gingerbread is sweet or flavored with spices such as aniseed, coriander, cloves, cardamom, or ginger.
 The ingredients are placed on large round wafers called Oblate.

-Nowadays, in Nürnberg, bakeries keep their recipes a secret.
-Lebkuchen German Gingerbread has a protected designation of origin and must be produced inside the city to be official.
-A league was formed in 1643 called the “League of Lebkuchen-Bakers that created strict guidelines to preserve the tradition.
+Nürnberg bakeries keep the recipe a secret and it has a protected designation of origin meaning the gingerbread must be produced inside the city to be official.
+A league was formed in 1643 called the “League of Lebkuchen-Bakers” that created strict guidelines to preserve the tradition.

 Check current prices on hotels in Bavaria here.

-Make sure to plan a trip to visit the Christmas Markets during the holidays and try authentic German Gingerbread.
+Make sure to plan a trip to visit the Christmas Markets if you are in Europe during the holidays and try authentic German Gingerbread, especially in Austria and Germany.
 You will never regret it.

 Have you traveled to Europe during the holidays?
 Please leave a comment below.